tomitrescak/trescak.com/projects/luis/test.md

 export const Greeting: React.FC<Props> = ({ name }) => <div>Hello {name}</div>;
 ```

-We import it into the catalogue in the `greeting.test.ts` spec file using standard test notation with `describe` and `it`.
+We import it into the catalogue in the `greeting.test.tsx` spec file using standard test notation with `describe` and `it`.
 Each nested `describe` creates a sub-directory in the catalogue.

 ```ts
 import React from 'react';